-This MapleStory class tier list will help you in selecting the best class for you that meets your needs.
+This MapleStory class tier list will help you in selecting the best class for you and your specific MMO goals.
 Be it the strongest bossing character, an unfunded account, pure fun or a challenge by picking the worst from this class ranking list.
-When it comes to best there are many factors to consider in MapleStory and while there are some clear MapleStory top classes that are more powerful relative to their funding ultimately the best class will be one that fits your goals and playstyle preferences which this class guide will assist you to answer the what class should I play question post Destiny update changes.
+When it comes to best there are many factors to consider and while there are some clear MapleStory top classes that are more powerful relative to their funding ultimately the best class will be one that fits your goals and playstyle preferences.
+This class guide will assist you to answer the what class should I play question post Destiny update changes.

 MapleStory Best Class Overview

 All the MapleStory classes available have been ranked below on the following categories to help you determine the best class for you.
 Note that these have been rated based on their level 200 position as its from this point onwards you’ll have all your abilities and spend the most time training or bossing.
-These ratings can be used alongside a MapleStory class quiz with a few available to help you decide what class to play or what class to main from this MapleStory job tier list.
+These ratings can be used alongside a MapleStory class quiz that you can find online to help you decide what class to play or what class to main from this MapleStory job tier list.

-- Mobbing: Mobbing directly impacts your training speed and how easy you can clear a particular training map.
+- Mobbing: Mobbing directly impacts your training speed and how easily you can full clear a particular training map.
 These days most classes have been designed with a reliable mob attack although some still lack height or reach on these attacks that make some of the best MapleStory training maps out of reach.
-It can also impact the likes of Meso rates that you can expect to obtain that are particularly important on the Reboot server.
-A good mobber is also likely to have good mobility and DPS which are also rated seperately.
+It can also impact the likes of Meso rates that you can expect to obtain which is particularly important on the Reboot server.
+The best mobbing class in MapleStory often are likely to also have good mobility and DPS which have been rated separately below.